Yankee Lake Community Area

 For more about the history of Yankee Lake, please go to the history link, and to learn more about the YLPA and the work we do to preserve the tranquil lake and its beautiful environs, take a trip around our web page.
 More questions?
 Please contact us.

 Anna Stindt, 92, a long time Yankee Lake summer resident, passed away Saturday, 16 August 2014, at her home in Hereford,Texas.
 For more information about this dear friend of the Lake, please click this link.
 In lieu of flowers, the family suggests memorials to Yankee Lake Preservation Association in Anna's name.

 There have been a number of bear encounters and sightings around the lake.
 A few tips for the safety of you and your family: Click this link!

 Protect the Timber Rattler!

-This Threatened Species is found around our lake.
-For photos and more information, go to this page on our site: Timber Rattlesnake
+This Threatened Species is at our lake.
+For more information, go to this page: Timber Rattlesnake

 We are on Facebook!